emersoncollective/data-repo-mvp/README.md

 <br>

 #### **If you are a coder and comfortable with Python**<br>
 Then we suggest just cloning this repository and visiting the [notebooks folder](notebooks).
 The documentation in the notebooks folder should provide all information needed.
-Note it is assumed you have the standard python scientific computing libraries already installed.
-Other uncommon libraries that are used are `pip install`'d within the notebooks.
+See the `requirements.txt` files for a list of required libraries.

 ----------------------------------------------